DCotterill/halixia-hugo/content/ma/learn-a-language-304.md

 layout: static
 ---

-Open up your world with a short languages course
+Open up your world with a short languages course.

 Discover a new language, explore different cultures or learn more about the power of communication.
 It could lead to a more formal qualification or a new career.